 The Imatest® edge spatial frequency response (eSFR) test charts contain visual features that enable sharpness measurements according to the ISO 12233:2014 standard .
 You can use a single test chart to measure chromatic aberration, noise, and scene illumination.
 Registration markers on the chart enable automatic selection of regions of interest (ROIs) for measurements.

-features to measure color accuracy.
+ratio and additional features to measure color accuracy.
 The

 object does not analyze other visual features in the chart, such as focusing targets and